Tom I. Romero II

 Director, Interdisciplinary Research Institute for the Study of Inequality

-Environmental and Natural Resources Law, Legal History, Property Law, Water Law
+Environmental and Natural Resources Law, Legal History, Property Law, Water Law, Environmental Law

 Dr. Romero is an Associate Professor of Law and is Affiliated Faculty with the Department of History at DU.
 The author of numerous articles, book chapters, and essays, Dr. Romero teaches and researches in the areas of the legal history of the American West, with a particular emphasis on the relationship between race and water law, school desegregation, property, land use, and urban development and local government.